beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     for a particular distro tree under the :guilabel:`Repos` tab on the distro tree page.

+``no_clock_sync``
+    Omits additional packages and scripts which ensure the system clock is synchronized after installation.

 ``password=<encrypted>``
     Root password to use.
 Must be encrypted in the conventional :manpage:`crypt(3)` format.